RJay-Pickering/Mercenaries-Contract-1.0/README.md

 	- Charged dash✅
 	- Wall jump✅
 	- Go through the background layer to interact in the background✅
-		- Goes through orange walls when dashing, and with this enabled
+		- *NOTE*: Goes through orange walls when dashing, and with this enabled
 	- Second wind (second life type thing)✅
-		- When they die and revive, health lowers until enemies or players die
+		- *NOTE*: When they die and revive, health lowers until enemies or players die

 Upgrades (do this once approved and discussed on how the enhancements look):
 	- Upgrade health (starts with 5 bars of health)